 - 1/2 pinch cayenne pepper

-In medium pot, bring about 3 cups of water to a boil.
-Place sweet potatoes, carrots, and onion in pot and allow to cook until veggies are tender, approximately 15 minutes.
+- In a medium pot, bring about 3 cups of water to a boil.
+Place sweet potatoes, carrots, and onion in the pot and allow to cook until veggies are tender approximately 15 minutes.
 Cooking time will vary based on how small the veggies are diced.

-Place them in blender.
+- Place them in a blender.
 NOTE: reserve 1 cup of the broth, and add to blender.
 Add all the remaining ingredients, and blend until smooth.

-It makes approximately 1 quart and can be stored in the refrigerator up to 2 weeks.
+- It makes approximately 1 quart and can be stored in the refrigerator for up to 2 weeks.